NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 ****************

 A single dishwasher can be entered as a ``/HPXML/Building/BuildingDetails/Appliances/Dishwasher``.
+If not entered, the simulation will not include a dishwasher.

   ============================================  =======  ===========  ===========  ========  ============  ==============================================
   Element                                       Type     Units        Constraints  Required  Default       Notes